How a nearly unknown businessman named Khaled al-Ahmad became Damascus’ secret liaison to the West and quietly dealt Syria’s grinding war to a close.

 By Rania Khalek

-This is part one of a two part series on the reconciliation process in Syria.
+This is part 1 of a two-part series on the peace and reconciliation process in Syria.
+You can read part 2 here.

 BEIRUT, LEBANON – After seven years of grinding war, the Syrian government has achieved victory.
 According to current and former international officials and diplomats as well as UN officials, credit or blame for the Syrian government’s recent victories in East Ghouta and then in the south — along with the tacit acceptance these sweeping military successes received — can be placed on one man.